VineeshaReddy09/ChromeExtension/README.md

 This extension will save you from reading any Game Of Thrones Spoilers as well as visual images.

-I am not an expert with Google Chrome Development and this is my first extension made ever.

 Features
-Spoiler Blocking: Searches entire web page and replaces Spoilers with text ##[TEXT BLOCKED: SPOILER DETECTED] Image Blurring: Blurs the neighbouring Images which are relevant and might reveal the Spoiler information.
+Spoiler Blocking: Searches entire web page and replaces Spoilers with text ##[TEXT BLOCKED: SPOILER DETECTED]

+Image Blurring: Blurs the neighbouring Images which are relevant and might reveal the Spoiler information.
 Simple, BugLess and Easy: If there's a bug, it's a feature.
 Open Source: On serious note, if there's an issue, please log it and also raise a PR if you can fix it.